 Designers often start mobile app design with sketches on paper.
 Wireframes are the digital form of sketches.
 Wireframes are conceptual layouts, also referred to as low-fidelity mockups—they give visual structure to your app’s functional requirements.

-Style guides are “living documents” where an app’s design standards from branding rules down to the navigation icons, are documented.
+Style guides are “living documents” housing an app’s design standards from branding to the navigation icons.